Home » Sourdough » Soft Sourdough Sandwich Bread

 Instructions

-• Combine all ingredients in a large mixing bowl and stir.
-Texture should be slightly sticky and will look "shaggy".
-Allow to rest 20 minutes at room temperature.
+• Mix.
+Combine all ingredients in a large mixing bowl and stir until the texture is slightly sticky and looks "shaggy."
+Adjust flour or water if needed.
+Allow to rest for 20 minutes at room temperature.

-• Knead by bread machine, stand mixer, or hand until dough is very smooth and elastic (at least 10 minutes.)
+• Knead.
+Knead the dough using a bread machine, stand mixer, or hand until smooth and elastic for at least 10 minutes.

-• Allow to rise 4 hours, covered, in a warm place, until very puffy and doubled in bulk.
+• First rise.
+Allow the dough to rise, covered, in a warm place for 4 hours or until it is very puffy and has doubled in bulk.

-• Dust generously with flour and gently rub in.
+• Bake.
+Dust the dough generously with flour and gently rub it in.
 Bake for 40 minutes or until golden brown.
-Cool on rack before slicing.
+Cool on a rack before slicing.

 Video